 National Insurance (NI) contributions are also payable on remuneration.
 Employees do not have to pay NI on certain benefits in kind, while employers have to pay on almost all benefits, for example company cars.

-This section of study, The Employment Package can be found in the relevant pages of the RPC Study Manual.
+This section of study, The Employment Package can be found in the relevant pages of the Retirement Provision Certificate Study Manual 2022.